wsdfhjxc/do-it-yourself-bar/README.md

 Note: In order to get it look like on the screenshot:

 1. Add the plasmoid to a Latte Dock instance
-2. Adjust the dock's settings (left edge, item size 38 px, etc.)
+2. Adjust the dock's settings (left edge, item size 38 px)
-3. Open applet's configuration dialog and the Appearance tab
+3. Open applet's config dialog and the Appearance tab
 4. Set horizontal and vertical margins and spacing to 6 px
 5. Set fa-solid-900 as a custom font for block labels
 6. Set the custom font size for block labels to 24 px or larger
 7. Choose Block as a style for block indicators
 8. Adjust the block label and indicator colors to your liking

-### Other script examples
+### Other widgets and script examples

+As for other examples, not necessarily involving Bash scripts, take a look at the `examples` directory and the `contrib` subdirectory within it.
+There might be some interesting things inside.
+And if you managed to do something really cool and useful on your own, you can send a pull request to get the thing merged, and I'll probably accept it.

-As for other examples, not necessarily involving Bash scripts, take a look at the [Simple Window Groups](https://github.com/wsdfhjxc/kwin-scripts) KWin script, that utilizes the Do It Yourself Bar plasmoid to provide a dynamically updated Pager-like panel widget for the user.
-The most interesting part, in regard to code snippets, starts [here](https://github.com/wsdfhjxc/kwin-scripts/blob/master/simple-window-groups/contents/code/main.js#L98).
+Also, if you are interested in using the Do It Yourself Bat plasmoid with KWin scripts, see the [Simple Window Groups](https://github.com/wsdfhjxc/kwin-scripts) KWin script, which utilizes the applet to provide a dynamically updated Pager-like panel widget for the user.
+The most interesting part, in regard to code snippets, is located [here](https://github.com/wsdfhjxc/kwin-scripts/blob/master/simple-window-groups/contents/code/main.js#L98-L133).
 You can do a similar thing in your own KWin scripts.